 The Portland Aging Face Course 2013

-A unique opportunity to expand your knowledge in surgery of the aging face will be offered August 2-4, 2013.
+A unique opportunity to expand your knowledge in surgery of the aging face

 The course emphasizes intensive and personal contact with an international multi-disciplinary expert faculty.
 This is accomplished by limiting enrollment in the course, which encourages and maximizes exchange between participants and faculty.
 This course covers in depth contemporary management of the aging face.
 All aspects of this complex topic are discussed, from the fundamentals of surgical anatomy to the latest advancements in technique.
 The course focuses on several key areas of management of the aging face:

 - Patient selection and the art of the consultation

 - Fat resection vs. fat preservation in blepharoplasty

 - Role of fat, fillers and implants in management of the midface

 Each day of the course features structured panel discussions, faculty/student workshops, didactic presentations, and case analysis with the international expert faculty.
 Participants are encouraged to bring their own difficult cases for discussion and analysis.

 This course is appropriate for the resident surgeon, surgeons who wish to brush up on the fundamentals of aging face surgery, and the experienced practitioner interested in the latest technical refinements.
 This is an excellent opportunity to enhance your knowledge and learn from a group of renowned experts in a personal and approachable format.
 We invite you to join us in the continuing quest for mastery of this challenging field.